azazel7/BigData-Lab/installation_guides/guide.md

 In this section, we will install Apache Spark into the virtual environment that we have just created.

-1. With your venv activated, we will execute the command `conda install -y pyspark openjdk`.
+1. With your venv activated, we will execute the command `conda install -y pyspark`.
-   Apache Spark use the language Scala which requires the Java Platform to run, OpenJDK is a free and open-source implementation of the Java Platform
+   Apache Spark uses the language Scala which requires the Java Platform to run.
+If java is not already installed on your system, you can easily install it using conda.
+   To check whether java is installed use `java -version`, and to install the java platform if necessary you can use the command: `conda install -y openjdk`
+   OpenJDK is a free and open-source implementation of the Java Platform
 3. Execute the command `pyspark` to start the PySpark interpreter.
 4. Run the following commands: